 Compute property

-This modifier assigns new values to a per-particle or per-bond property by computing them according to a user-defined mathematical formula.
-The modifier may also be used to create new particle or bond properties.
+The Compute Property modifier assigns property values to particle, bonds, and other elements based on a user-defined mathematical formula.
+It can also be used to create new particle and bond properties.

-The user-defined formula for computing the property values can include references to existing per-particle or per-bond data as well as global parameters such as the simulation box dimensions or the current animation time.
-You can find a list of all available input variables in the user interface of the modifier.
-Furthermore, the Compute property modifier supports performing computations that involve neighboring particles within a spherical volume around each particle.
+The mathematical formula for computing the value for each element can reference existing per-particle or per-bond data, as well as global parameters such as the simulation box dimensions or the current animation time.
+A list of available input variables is provided in the modifier’s user interface.
+Additionally, the Compute Property modifier supports computations involving neighboring particles within a defined spherical volume around each particle or which are bonded to the central particle.

-As described in the introduction on particle properties, certain properties
+As explained in the introduction on particle properties, certain properties, such as Color

 or Radius